 It was Mark Twain who famously promoted the idea about three kinds of mistruths (lies, damned lies, and statistics), attributing the original sentiment to Disraeli.
 Let’s talk statistics of Russian demographics, which have been quoted as the main reason why Russian women seek to marry Americans (Australians, Europeans, etc).
 Is it true that there are not enough men in Russia for all the women?

 Statistics: There are 86 men for 100 women in Russia

-This means, there are 11 million more males than females among 146 million inhabitants of the Russian Federation.
+This means, there are 11 million more females than males among 146 million of inhabitants of the Russian Federation.

 This number looks impressive, however, opponents of demographic reasoning for Russian women’s search of foreign love often say that the foundation of gender imbalance in Russia is predominantly the fact that males die on average 11 years before females.